LastSprint/TeamLeadToolBox/docs/features/SpentTimeAnalytics.md

 - sprint - This is a project sprint.
 You can pass sprint name ("SPL iOS 01 Init") or id (123)
 - epic - This is a project epic.
 You can pass just a name ("SPL-IOS Infrastructure") or id (SPL-1)
 - mrkdown - If set then format output as markdown
+- statuses - Tasks statuses you want to analyze.
+You can provide values separated by coma: `Done,\"In Progress\"`.
+If didn't specified `Done` would be used